volarixs

 In a world obsessed with transformers and "foundation models," linear and regularized regressions still do a lot of quiet, serious work in finance.

-In a world obsessed with transformers and "foundation models," linear and regularized regressions still do a lot of quiet, serious work in finance:
+The hype cycle has moved on to transformers and “foundation models,” but linear and regularized regressions still do a lot of quiet, serious work in finance.
+Three reasons they earn their keep:

 • They are fast: you can run a full equity universe in seconds.

-• They are interpretable: coefficients look like a factor exposure sheet.
+• They are interpretable: coefficients read like a factor exposure sheet.

 • They provide a clean benchmark for more complex models.